rk-terence/gz-remark-callout/README.md

 [transformers](https://github.com/unifiedjs/unified#function-transformertree-file-next).
 In comparison, this plugin provides *syntax*, *html*, and *mdast util* extensions to let remark support callouts.

+This plugin, in contrast, supports *flow* elements inside a callout title.

 # To do list

-- [ ] tomarkdown extension of callout.
-- [ ] write a css file to import.
-- [ ] Collapsible callouts?
+- [ ] Maybe ollapsible callouts?

 # License